U.N. to deploy Ebola mission as death toll reaches 2,630

-Since then the virus has infected at least 5,357 people, according to World Health Organization (WHO), mostly in Guinea, neighboring Sierra Leone and Liberia.
-It has also spread to Senegal and Nigeria.

-With fragile West African healthcare systems overrun by the outbreak, Hollande said France's response would not be limited to contributing to 150 million euros ($194 million) in aid promised by European Union nations.
+With fragile West African healthcare systems overrun by the outbreak, Hollande said France's response would not be limited to contributing to 150 million euros (118 million pounds) in aid promised by European Union nations.

-"We must save lives," he told a news conference.
-"I have asked the defense minister to coordinate this action and to include military doctors and the civil protection agency plus air support."
+"We must save lives," Hollande told a news conference.
+"I have asked the defence minister to coordinate this action and to include military doctors and the civil protection agency plus air support."

+U.N.
+Secretary-General Ban Ki-moon said on Thursday he will create a special mission to combat the disease and deployed staff in the worst-affected states.

+"The gravity and scale of the situation now require a level of international action unprecedented for a health emergency," Ban said.
+He added that he will appoint a special envoy to head the U.N.
+Mission for Ebola Emergency Response, which will push a "rapid and massive mobilization" of people, material and financial resources.

 One of the most deadly diseases, there is no known cure for the hemorrhagic fever, though development of several treatments and vaccines is being fast-tracked.